braze-inc/braze-docs/_docs/_user_guide/administrative/access_braze/single_sign_on/set_up.md

 ## Restriction

-You can restrict the members of your organization to sign-in with either Google SSO or SAML SSO.
+You can restrict the members of your organization to only sign in with either Google SSO or SAML SSO.
 To turn on restrictions, go to **Security Settings** and select either **Enforce Google SSO only login** or **Enforce custom SAML SSO only login**.

 ![Authentication Rules section of Security Settings page]({% image_buster /assets/img/sso3.png %})